 The closer your customers are to one of your host’s data centres, the faster your site will likely load for them.
 And we all know that a delay of only three seconds will be enough to make you lose half your site visitors.

 You can get around this by knowing where the majority of your audience is and then picking a web host provider with servers in that part of the world.

-GoDaddy has data centers in the U.S., France, India and Singapore.
+GoDaddy has data centres in the U.S., France, India and Singapore.